centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 #### UNKNOWN: 500 Can't connect to <ip_address>:<port> (Connection refused)

-This issue generally means that the port or protocol used by the Plugin is wrong, misconfigured, or unsupported.
+This issue generally means that the port or protocol used by the Plugin is incorrect, misconfigured, or unsupported.

 In this situation, at the Host configuration level, double-check that: